GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 #. [**j**] Specify the location using one of the nine *justification codes*, equivalent to the justification
    codes for placing text strings in :doc:`pstext`.
 This mechanism is illustrated in the above figure.
-   This mechanism is preferred when you just want to place the feature in one of the corners or centered at one of the sides (or even smack in the middle).
+   This mechanism is preferred when you just want to place the feature **inside** the basemap at one of the corners or centered at one of the sides (or even smack in the middle).
 Justification codes are a combination of a horizontal (**L**, **C**, **R**) and a vertical (**T**, **M**, **B**) code.
    An example of such a reference point might be **j**\ TL.
-When used, the anchor point on the map feature will default to the same justification, i.e. TL in this example.
+When used, the anchor point on the map feature will default to the same justification, i.e., TL in this example.

-#. [**J**] This is the same as **j**\ put it implies that default anchor point is the mirror opposit of the
+#. [**J**] This is the same as **j**\ except it implies that the default anchor point is the mirror opposite of the
    justification code.
 So when using **J**\ TL, the anchor point on the map feature will default to BR.
-   This is practical for features that are draw **outside** of the basemap (like color bars ofter are).
+   This is practical for features that are drawn **outside** of the basemap (like color bars often are).

 #. [**x**] Specify *refpoint* using *plot* coordinates, i.e., the distances in inches, centimeters, or
    points from the lower left plot origin.
 This mechanism is preferred when you wish to lay out